 Having lived through the full experience of being engulfed in social networks, I know what Steve’s talking about.
-However, after leaving pretty much everything in the last couple of years — including Apple’s walled garden and the post-Brexit UK — I’ve never felt more liberated and light-weight.
+However, after leaving pretty much everything in the last couple of years, including Apple’s walled garden, I’ve never felt more liberated and light-weight.

-- 🎧 I learned to use Pro Tools, then after a few months I ditched it and learned REAPER.
+- I learned to use Pro Tools, then after a few months ditched it and learned REAPER.

-Above all, I stopped knowing whatever CEO billionaire do or say, while I’ve been following savvy people who write about facts, productivity and tech whilst keeping a critical eye on all things related to the so-called “surveillance capitalism”.
+Above all, I stopped caring about whatever CEO billionaire do or say, while following savvy people who write about facts, productivity and tech whilst keeping a critical eye on all things related to the so-called “surveillance capitalism”.

-I totally understand the argument about having an audience and an amplifier, and I get people when they tell me they can’t leave a particular social network because of the relationships they built there.
-My escape pushed me to actually speak to the people I used to hung around on those networks.
+I can understand the argument about having an audience (though I dislike the term), and I get people when they tell me they can’t leave a particular social network because of the relationships they built there.
+Yet, my escape pushed me to actually speak to the people I used to hang around on those networks.
 I got in touch, asked for their emails and sometimes their phone numbers.

 I now talk to them asynchronously and it feels genuine, real.
 We have stuff to discuss about, without the usual oh yeah, I saw it earlier on Facebook.
 I nurtured my email newsletter and stayed in touch with a larger amount of people than expected through either email, newsletters, RSS and sometimes Telegram or Signal.
 Finally, if my contacts came from Bandcamp, I followed them there.
 The vast majority of people who left social media reports the very same conclusions.

-On 10 march I re-joined Mastodon, as an experiment.
-I did try it five years ago, to no avail.
-I’ll be blogging about it in the future, but I immediately understood why everyone says it’s not Twitter.
+I re-joined Mastodon, as an experiment.
+I did try it in 2017, to no avail.
+I now immediately understood why everyone says it’s not Twitter.
 It sure feels like a totally different space.